 These are all inexpensive, useful, and make great stocking stuffers!

-Your volunteer is going to miss their favorite American snacks after a month or two in a foreign country.
-I mean, it's exciting to eat the local food in a new country, but the novelty starts to wear off and comfort food from home is like gold after awhile.
+If you're living abroad for a semester, you are going to miss your favorite American snacks after a month or two in a foreign country.
+I mean, it's exciting to eat the local food in a new country, but when the novelty starts to wear off, comfort food from home is like gold.
 A gift box full of their favorites it's an easy win!
-Protein bars, Cheezits, candy, drink packets, and just-add-water mixes like oatmeal, hot chocolate, or macaroni and cheese are great things to add to their stocking.
+There are a handful of American brands that are common and easy to find in other countries like Snickers and Lays potato chips, but many things are either impossible to find or very expensive.
+Protein bars, Cheezits, sour candy, peanut butter, drink packets, and just-add-water mixes like oatmeal, hot chocolate, or macaroni and cheese are great things to add to their stocking.
 Here's a list of foods we love to take!

 Waterproof Phone Pouch

-This really is essential for volunteers who will be going to places that are hot, humid, and close to the water, but is a great idea for any traveler to have!
-Newer iPhones do have better water protection, but it is still possible to damage them.
-The strap feature is also nice so that if you're swimming you can just tie it around your wrist in a way that it's not so easy to just drop your phone and lose it on the ocean floor.
+This really is essential for volunteers who will be going to places that are hot, humid, and close to the coast but is a great idea for any traveler to have.
+Newer iPhones are water resistant, but they're not waterproof.
+I love having the option to throw my phone into a sleeve for that added protection.
+I always keep one in my backpack while I'm abroad because you never know when you'll need it — I even pulled it out once when we were caught in a heavy rainstorm in Thailand biking home from the grocery store.
+The strap feature is also nice so that if you're swimming you can just tie it around your wrist so that it doesn't slip from your grasp and fall to the ocean floor.

 Gifts For $10-$30